Part 1. Code of Student Conduct Purpose

-Each student at Rochester Community and Technical College (RCTC) has the right to an education, and it is the responsibility of the college to provide an environment that promotes learning.
-Any action by a student that interferes with the education of any other student or interferes with the operations of the college in carrying out its responsibility to provide an education will be considered a violation of this code.
-Disciplinary action will be handled in an expeditious manner while providing due process.
+Each student at Rochester Community and Technical College (RCTC) has the right to an education, and it is the responsibility of the College to provide an environment that promotes learning.
+Any action by a student that interferes with the education of any other student or interferes with the operations of the College in carrying out its responsibility to provide an education will be considered a violation of this code.
+Student conduct proceedings will be handled in an expeditious manner while providing due process.

 Part 2.
 Jurisdiction

-- The violation constitutes a felony under state or federal law; or
+- The violation constitutes a felony under state or federal law.

 - The violation adversely affects the educational, research, or service functions of the College.